context-labs/inference-staking/README.md

 ## Reward Distribution

-Rewards are computed off-chain based on network performance metrics and distributed using a Merkle-based reward system:
+Rewards are computed off-chain based on network performance metrics and distributed using a merkle-based reward system:

-1. Off-chain service computes rewards per `OperatorPool` and generates Merkle trees
+1. Off-chain service computes rewards per `OperatorPool` and generates merkle trees
 2. Merkle roots are committed on-chain via `CreateRewardRecord`
-3. Rewards are claimed permissionlessly using Merkle proofs via `AccrueReward`
+3. Rewards are claimed permissionlessly using merkle proofs via `AccrueReward`
    - Operators receive commission fees and delegators receive staking rewards and USDC earnings
-   - Rewards auto-compound when added to the staking pool
+   - Rewards auto-compound when added to the staking pool for all delegators
-   - USDC earnings are distributed to delegators
+   - USDC earnings are distributed to delegators based on pool share ownership
+   - USDC earnings can be claimed at any time, independently from staked token positions

 ## On-Chain Accounting